wak-google/pblog/README.md

 The makefile depends on the following variables:

-- NANOPB\_DIR: The directory containing the source code for nanopb
+- NANOPB\_SRC\_DIR: The directory containing the source code for nanopb
+- NANOPB\_DIR: The directory containing the compiled version of nanopb
 - PBLOG\_BUILD\_STATIC: Whether or not we should build a static pblog
 - PBLOG\_BUILD\_SHARED: Whether or not we should build a shared pblog